repco-org/repco/doc/datasources.md

 - Case A: Oldest date of the page is older than the most recent date of the last fetch.
 This means that we have caught up with the new elements.
 We reset to page 0.
 We are done if this fetch was already on page 0.

 - Case B: The oldest date from this page is still newer than the most recent date of the last complete fetch.
 This means: increase the page number to continue the fetch until we reach the most recent publication date.

-## Tests & Benchmarks

-To run unit tests you can use `yarn test`. the tests are implemented using [brittle](https://github.com/holepunchto/brittle) an appropriate environment is provided using docker-compose.
-Further a small benchmark tool is provided.